jngseattle/BorderCrossing/README.md

 ### Ensembling
 To further improve the predictive accuracy, the Extra Trees predictions were ensembled with the baseline predictions.
 Ensembling was performed using a harmonic mean with equal weights.

-Different weights were attempted, but since optimal weights varied depending on the data set (year, crossing and direction), equal weights were used to generalize the model.
+Different weights were attempted, but since optimal weights varied depending on the data set (year, crossing and direction), equal weights were used to better generalize the model.

 ### Preventing Overfitting
 For any given data set, it was possible to improve the model via hyperparameter tuning.
-However, this came at the expense of poorer predictive accuracy for a different data set, i.e. different year.
+However, this came at the expense of poorer predictive accuracy for a different data set, e.g. different year.

 To keep the model generalizable, the Extra Trees model was loosely tuned with 96 estimators as the only non-default parameter.